 - Reconnect the battery and test out the liftgate to make sure it’s working properly.

-Fix a common liftgate sensor issue on your car
+Fix a common liftgate sensor issue in your car.

 Many newer cars come equipped with a sensor on the liftgate that automatically opens the hatch when it senses the presence of an object, like a grocery bag, in its path.
 But sometimes, these sensors can malfunction, causing the hatch to open unexpectedly or not open at all when you need it to.
 If you’re having issues with your liftgate sensor, read on for a possible fix.